 Other internal pages include About us, IFISA, Property investment and development funding.

 HomeGrown is another non accredited real estate investing portal, allowing non-sophisticated investors to put min £500 in each project.

 Like other crowdfunding companies, Homegrown works according to the SPV model giving shareholders the right to vote on crucial decisions and the chance to gain profits once the development is finished.

 Homegrown charges two fees – 5% deal origination fee and 15% profit share.

 The real estate crowdfunding niche is gaining momentum, although there are a lot of challenges you may face during your journey.
-However, a well-thought-out roadmap is going to become your guide that will help you take wise steps and drive your business to success.
+However, a well-thought-out roadmap will become your guide that will help you take wise steps and drive your business to success.

-Also, remember that understanding the nuances of the legislative system is critical and will be of much help for your brand reputation.
-We’ve dealt with the UK crowdfunding websites quite a lot and will be glad to share our knowledge and experience – feel free to reach out to us.
+Also, remember that understanding the nuances of the legislative system is critical and will be of much help to your brand reputation.